Critical Event and Business Continuity Policy

 - In this policy:

-critical event means an event identified as critical by the Vice-Chancellor or the Director of Facilities Management on the grounds that it has caused, or threatens to cause, serious harm to students, staff or visitors to the University and/or significant physical or environmental damage.
+critical event means an event deemed to be critical by the Vice-Chancellor or delegated authority on the grounds that it has caused, or threatens to cause, serious harm to students, staff or visitors to the University and/or significant physical, environmental or reputational damage; a critical event may or may not be an emergency.

 Authorities and responsibilities during a critical event

-- Authority to make decisions and issue instructions during a critical event rests with the Vice-Chancellor or the Director of Facilities Management.
+- Authority to make decisions and issue instructions during a critical event rests with the Vice-Chancellor or delegated authority.

-- The Director of Facilities Management is responsible for ensuring that effective emergency response plans, including identification of associated responsibilities, authorities and delegations, are in place within the University in readiness for implementation during a critical event.
+- The Director of Campus Operations and Risk Management is responsible for ensuring that effective emergency response plans, including identification of associated responsibilities, authorities and delegations, are in place within the University in readiness for implementation, if necessary, during a critical event.

-- The Director of Facilities Management is also responsible for ensuring that all staff are appropriately informed and trained to be able to respond during a critical event.
+- The Director of Campus Operations and Risk Management is also responsible for ensuring that all staff are appropriately informed and trained to be able to respond during a critical event.

-- Staff identified under clause 6 must implement their responsibilities in accordance with the instructions of the Director of Facilities Management.
+- Staff identified under clause 7 of this policy must implement their responsibilities in accordance with the instructions of the Director of Campus Operations and Risk.

 Authorities and responsibilities for business continuity plans

-- The Assistant Vice-Chancellor (Student and Information Services) is responsible for the development and maintenance of a framework for University business continuity that demonstrates the University's potential in terms of readiness, response, recovery and restoration of services during or after a critical event.
+- The Director of Campus Operations and Risk Management is responsible for the development and maintenance of a framework for University business continuity that demonstrates the University's potential in terms of readiness, response, recovery and restoration of services during or after a critical event.

-- Deans, Directors or equivalent and any other managers identified by the Assistant Vice-Chancellor (Student and Information Services) for this purpose are required to develop, review, maintain, and test business continuity plans and must do so in accordance with the guidelines provided by the Assistant Vice-Chancellor (Student and Information Services) under clause 11.
+- Pro Vice-Chancellors, Deputy Vice-Chancellors, Heads of School, Directors or equivalent and any other managers identified by the Director of Campus Operations and Risk Management for this purpose are required to develop, review, maintain, and test business continuity plans for their areas of responsibility and must do so in accordance with the guidelines provided by the Director of Campus Operations and Risk Management under clause 11 of this policy.

-- The Assistant Vice-Chancellor (Student and Information Services) is responsible for ensuring:
+- The Director of Campus Operations and Risk Management is responsible for ensuring:

 - that business continuity plans and practices across the University are maintained and monitored.